© Laura J Gerlach

 She has exhibited at The New Media Gallery, Vancouver, Beall Center for Art + Technology, Duke University, NYCEMF, WhiteBox, Milton Art Bank, Transylvania University, UICA and solo shows in NY at Bosi Contemporary, Wald & Po Kim Foundation, Susan Berko-Conde Gallery.
 She was Artist-in-Residence to the Computer Music Department at Brooklyn College and has been awarded residencies at The Newlyn Gallery and Exchange Museum-UK, MacDowell Colony and Djerassi, and grants from NYSCA and Queens Arts Council.
 Jaffé's video work is in the collection of Listasafn Islands National Gallery of Iceland and her design work is extensively collected by the Philadelphia Museum of Art, Museum at Fashion Institute of Technology and

 Palais Galliera - Musée de la Mode de la Ville de Paris..

 Jaffé creates immersive installations that use sound as an equal & critical component of the work.
 She works with sound to expand sculptural experience, as a gestalt to forge new neural connections, by engaging mind & body simultaneously.
-Sensuously stimulating, bathed in sound & image, her work conjures a compelling aesthetic experience.
-Visceral and transformative, it penetrates us to our core, where we are receptive to consciousness raising ideas.
+Sensuously stimulating, bathed in sound & image, her work conjures a compelling aesthetic experience, where we are receptive to consciousness raising ideas.